iCloud: Troubleshooting Find My iPhone, iPad, iPod touch, or Mac

 This can occur if:

 - You are not an administrative user on your Mac.
-"Administrator authorization required" will appear under the Find My Mac switch in the iCloud System Preferences pane.
-Log out of your account, log back in with an administrative user account and try to turn Find My Mac on in that account.
+"Administrator authorization required" will appear under Find My Mac in the iCloud System Preferences pane.
+Log out of your account, log back in with an administrative user account and try to turn on Find My Mac in that account.

 Issues finding an iPhone, iPad, iPod touch, or Mac

 You can set up up to 100 devices with the same Apple ID.
-If you attempt to add more than 100 devices to Find My iPhone with your iCloud account, the device will not appear in your device list.
+If you attempt to add more than 100 devices to Find My iPhone with your iCloud account, the device will not appear in your All Devices (iOS 7 or later) or Devices (iOS 6) list.
 If you need to add a new device when you already have 100 devices registered, you will need to remove one of the existing devices from your device list in order to add a new device.

 "No location available," "Offline," or "Location Services Off" alerts